gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

     optional arguments:
     -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
-                            Last 4 digits of GoPro name to scan for.
-If not used, first discovered GoPro will be connected to
+                            Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
+If not used, first discovered
+                            GoPro will be connected to
     -l LOG, --log LOG     Location to store detailed log -o OUTPUT, --output OUTPUT